 It could feel like days.
 The struggling thoughts, moods, not wanting sunlight to hit your face.
 When life’s tragic events bring a swift gut-wrenching punch, people quickly build a prison of seclusion.
-Through it all, you are not alone.
 Many people in the Bible also struggled emotionally.
 Here are five leaders in the Bible, who also suffered.

 King David used worship, writing and fasting to deal with the pain of losing his son.
 “After Nathan had gone home, the LORD struck the child that Uriah’s wife had borne to David, and he became ill.
 David pleaded with God for the child.”
 He fasted and spent the nights lying in sackcloth on the ground.
 The elders of his household stood beside him to get him up from the ground, but he refused, and he would not eat any food with them.
 On the seventh day, the child died.”